amaesanchez/react-jobly-frontend/authNotes.md

         - handleUpdate - from the app triggered on submit

     - form will submit ALL fields, so they must all be filled

+-JobCard
+    - Props:
+        - handleApply()
+    - State:
+        - hasApplied

+    - on click of Apply button, change txt to Applied